EberlyODL/chem202/pla-lecture-14.md

 [ciscode|rev=1|tool=elmsmedia|item=4211|entity_type=node|render=display_mode|display_mode=image__right__lightboxed]

 Let’s look at an example of a molecule that is not chiral.
 The hypothetical molecule C is shown in Figure 2.
 It is attached to a red atom, a gray atom, and two green atoms; it is therefore attached to only three different substituents (two of the substituents are both green atoms).
 When we reflect molecule C across the dotted line we produce its mirror image, molecule D. Build a model of these two and try to superimpose them.
 You should be able to!
 Molecule C is **achiral** (not chiral) because it can be superimposed with its mirror image.
+Therefore, molecule C and D are the same (identical).

 Shown here is an example of a chiral molecule, 2-bromobutane.
 This molecule cannot be superimposed with its mirror image.